Authors of section

 Gram-negative bacilli occur in 10% of infections, usually with open fractures and hospital-acquired infection.
 Polymicrobial, or mixed, infections (25%-30%) are actually more common, and may require prolonged, complex treatment.

-Antibiotics are a valuable adjunct to the treatment of post-traumatic infections.
-However, the overriding principle is that adequate debridement is the most important factor.
+Although antibiotics are a valuable adjunct to the treatment of post-traumatic infections, adequate surgical debridement is essential for effective treatment.
 Macroscopic quantities of bacteria are removed by surgical debridement.
 Antibiotic administration suppresses bacterial growth and helps eliminate bacteria at the microscopic level.

 Unless a patient is overtly septic with a systemic, life-threatening infection, it is advantageous to obtain cultures before beginning antibiotics, to maximize the likelihood of correct identification and sensitivity-testing of bacterial pathogens.